 Great Start Readiness Program: The state has expanded the income eligibility of this program and now provides subsidies to many families who can afford to pay for their own children’s preschool.
 Lawmakers can reduce payments while still ensuring that poorer households receive support. $114 million.

 Strategic Fund: The state operates business subsidy and support programs that are ineffective and wasteful.
-Resources spent here can be better spent on roads. $125 million.
+Resources spent here can be better spent on the roads. $125 million.

-In short, the state could direct another $1 billion to roads by making them a priority.
 The figures mentioned here refer to the House-passed budgets and represent a total of $1,062 million that could be redirected to roads.
 If applied to the governor’s recommendation, they would redirect $1,221 million.
 If applied to the Senate-passed budget, they would redirect $1,127 million.

 The Mackinac Center for Public Policy is a nonprofit research and educational institute that advances the principles of free markets and limited government.
 Through our research and education programs, we challenge government overreach and advocate for a free-market approach to public policy that frees people to realize their potential and dreams.

 Please consider contributing to our work to advance a freer and more prosperous state.